remenberl/KDDCup2013/README.md

 Before running the algorithm, please ensure the Python 2 version is greater than 2.7.

+Computer configuration suggested:

+    All the code has been tested on a PC with 16GB memory with Ubuntu 13.04.

 Package required:

-    Soappy: Mainly used for providing soap service

     sklearn: Mainly used for normalizing vectors.
-Can be installed following http://scikit-learn.
+Can be installed following http://scikit-learn.org/stable/install.html

-    org/stable/install.html

     scipy: Mainly used for supporting sparse matrix

+Files:
-name_match.py keeps the main program
+    main.py keeps the entrance of the whole program.

-	Mode 0 generates the submission file.

-	Mode 1 starts the soap service, i.e., your computer becomes the server. (you might not be interested in)

-custome_setting.py keeps all the settings of files and soap address/ports.
+    custome_setting.py keeps all the settings of files and parameters.

-soap_client.py is responsible for giving queries to the server which is located in my office by default.

-soap_server.py is a class defining the online services the server can provide.

-name.py is a class representing a name with its alternatives and authors.
+    name.py is a class representing a name with its alternatives and author ids.

-io.py is the file responding to read in csv files, serialization files and generate the submission file.
+    io.py is the file responding to read in csv files, serialization files and generate the submission and analysis file.

+    recall_related.py keeps functions from step 2 to step 3, aiming at generating possible duplicate author ids to increasing the recall.

+    precision_related.py keeps functions for step 4, aiming at finding out the real duplicates.

+Folders:
     data/ keeps all csv files

     serialize/ keeps all intermediate files (run once)

+    result/ keeps all the saved results like submission files.

-For the latest performance please check:
+For the latest performance please check: https://docs.google.com/spreadsheet/ccc?key=0Ap0nQ3Fy9DUodDhnRFJORTJFUE9KT051OU5FMWdzY2c&usp=sharing

-https://docs.google.com/spreadsheet/ccc?key=0Ap0nQ3Fy9DUodDhnRFJORTJFUE9KT051OU5FMWdzY2c&usp=sharing

 Now this version touches 0.96539